HRA User Satisfaction Report - October 2023 to March 2024

 REC and CAG Chairs and members' feedback

-• 27 Chairs or members submitted completed feedback forms to the Quality Assurance (QA) department for the reporting period; all were forwarded to the Health Research Authority (HRA) / Health & Care Research Wales (HCRW) / Devolved Administration (DA) staff for consideration and response
+• 33 Chairs/Members submitted completed feedback forms to the QA department for the reporting period; all were forwarded to the Health Research Authority (HRA) / Health & Care Research Wales (HCRW) / Devolved Administration (DA) staff for consideration and response.

-• the comments received highlighted a range of topics including complimentary comments in relation to Staff, Chairs and members, comments relating to remote REC meetings and workload, as well as the reorganisation of administrative staff
+• The comments received highlighted a range of topics including complimentary comments in relation to Staff, Chairs and Members, comments relating to workload and time commitment, as well as comments on difficulties on enrolling onto REC members training.

 Back to quality assurance